Azure-Samples/ms-identity-python-samples-common/README.md

 - Python 3.8
 - A virtual env for your own webapp project
-- A flask project (currently implemented) or a Django project (not yet implemented)
+- A flask project (currently implemented) or other web framework (not yet implemented) or desktop app (not yet implemented)

 ### Installation